By Rick Becker 16 November 2017

 There is nothing wrong with stretching exercises; there is something wrong with a Hindu spiritual discipline.
 Manifestations of a Kundalini spirit are viewed by Bethel as the workings of the Holy Spirit, so it’s actually surprising that Jim had second thoughts regarding his spontaneous “prophecy.”
 Why would God want to use what is essentially a pagan form of coming into union with a divine being, to bring transformation and restoration to people?

 Jim: “This was a lesson God kept repeating for me, and through that, I learned a tool I now use regularly.
 I asked Holy Spirit, “Are you offended right now?”
 He responded, “No, and so you don’t have a right to be either.”
 The religiousness in me was trying to prevent me from seeing God’s heart for this woman, and for the people around her.
 In leading a school you are going to run into the supernatural.
 Remember, the supernatural often offends and often does not look how we expect it to, but that does not make it bad or not God.
 We need to use discernment to tell the difference between what is God, and what is not Him, but offense is not a sign that something is not God.”

-It’s fashionable these days in New Apostolic Reformation circles to say “Holy Spirit” instead of “the Holy Spirit” If Jim & co cannot discern a Kundalini manifestation, do not preach the gospel, don’t mention Jesus, offer “spirit readings”, ignore scripture etc, what are the chances they can tell what is from God and what is not?
+It’s fashionable these days in New Apostolic Reformation circles to say “Holy Spirit” instead of “the Holy Spirit.”
+Why is Jim ashamed of identifying the Spirit of truth?
+If Jim & co cannot discern a Kundalini manifestation, do not preach the gospel, don’t mention Jesus, offer “spirit readings”, ignore scripture etc, what are the chances they can tell what is from God and what is not?

 Jim: “Now, whenever I see something that offends me, but does not feel demonic, I actually get quite excited.
 I ask Jesus if He is offended, and if He is not, then He is just showing me He is bigger than I previously thought.”